2018ik/2018ik.github.io/_wiki/son_of_god.markdown

 ### Firstborn

-As this designated One is the firstborn, and not only just the only-begotten (John 3:16), there will be more sons in the future.
+In eternity, there was the only-begotten Son (John 3:16).
+However, this designated One is also the firstborn, and not just the only-begotten, meaning there will be more sons in the future.
 Christ the firstborn son serves as a prototype to produce His many sons.
 We too can be designated and revealed as sons of God, possessing both divinity and humanity.